ColdBox/coldbox-platform/ApplicationTemplate/handlers/tests/readme.txt

 	//getController().runEvent("ehMain.onRequestStart");
 	</cfscript>
 </cffunction>

 Structure:
 AllTests.cfc - Test Suite for all test cases cases/ehGeneralTest.cfc - The test case for the ehGeneral.cfc handler cases/ehMaintTest.cfc - The test case for the ehMain.cfc handler

+SPECIAL CONSIDERATIONS:
+Make sure that if you are using any relative paths in your application, that they become absolute.
+This is because the unit testing occurs inside of the unit testing framework which is outside of this app root.
+So please remember for unit testing to use absolute mappings on files or references.
+I recommend also using a test configuration file.